Signed in as:

 Alanah practices from whole-person, trauma-informed, strengths-based, intersectional, risk-reduction, size-inclusive and other evidence-based frameworks, and positions the wonderful people she works with and for as the valuable experts of their experience and herself as a collaborator walking alongside them.

-Alanah has been nominated for the 2024 Australian Exercise Physiologist of The Year with Allied Health Awards Australia, is an invited clinical educator for exercise physiology students with the University of Queensland, a published academic author, and an advisor to the CEO of her governing body, Exercise and Sports Science Australia (ESSA).
-Alanah is the co-chair of the first ever Australian and New Zealand Academy For Eating Disorders (ANZAED) “Movement and Exercise Special Interest Group”, is an invited expert author in Australia’s inaugural position stand on movement in eating disorder recovery, and is the first exercise physiologist to be invited by ANZAED to be on the international conference organising committee and conference session Chair.
+Alanah was nominated for the 2024 Australian Exercise Physiologist of The Year with Allied Health Awards Australia, is an invited clinical educator for exercise physiology students with the University of Queensland, a published academic author, and an advisor to the CEO of her governing body, Exercise and Sports Science Australia (ESSA).
+Alanah is an ESSA-endorsed clinical supervisor, the co-chair of the first ever Australian and New Zealand Academy For Eating Disorders (ANZAED) “Movement and Exercise Special Interest Group”, is an invited expert author in Australia’s inaugural position stand on movement in eating disorder recovery, and is the first exercise physiologist to be invited by ANZAED to be on the international conference organising committee and conference session Chair.

 Alanah has completed specialised training in trauma-informed care, size-inclusive care, and eating disorder recovery, and is a recognised Size Inclusive clinician by Size Inclusive Healtyh Australia (SIHA).
 Alanah is a member of SIHA, as well as ESSA, ANZAED, and National Eting Disorders Collaboration.
 Alanah is an invited writer and presenter for Exercise and Sports Science Australia, Education in Nutrition, the Royal Australian College of General Practitioners, the Queensland University of Technology, Queensland Academy of Sport, Well+Good, the Royal Children’s Hospital Melbourne, Queensland Eating Disorder Service, Eating Disorders Queensland, and other organisations.
 She has presented at annual national and international conferences for the Academy for Eating Disorders, Australia and New Zealand Academy for Eating Disorders and the Queensland University of Technology SPRING Symposium, and has fulfilled her role as an invited conference committee member at an international conference.
 Alanah has been nominated for exercise physiologist of the year with the 2024 Allied Health Awards, is a cofounding member of ANZAED’s inaugural movement and exercise special interest group, and is a cofounding director of the Therapeutic Exercise Alliance for Eating Disorders.